XTLS/Xray-docs-next/docs/en/config/README.md

 > log:[LogObject](./log.md)

-Log configuration, which controls the way Xray outputs logs.
+Log configurations, controlling how Xray emits logs.

 > api:[ApiObject](./api.md)

-Provides some API interfaces for remote calls.
+Configures how Xray provides API interfaces for calling remotely.

 > dns: [DnsObject](./dns.md)

-Built-in DNS server.
-If this item is not configured, the system's DNS settings will be used.
+Configures the built-in DNS server.
+System DNS will be used if not configured.

 > routing: [RoutingObject](./routing.md)

-Routing function.
-You can set rules to route data to different outbounds.
+Configures routing.
+Specify rules to route connections through different outbounds.

 > policy: [PolicyObject](./policy.md)

-Local policy, which can set different user levels and corresponding policy settings.
+Local policy configurations, specifying different user levels and corresponding policies.

 > inbounds: \[ [InboundObject](./inbound.md) \]

-An array, with each element being an inbound connection configuration.
+An array of inbound connection configurations.

 > outbounds: \[ [OutboundObject](./outbound.md) \]

-An array, with each element being an outbound connection configuration.
+An array of outbound connection configurations.

 > transport: [TransportObject](./transport.md)

-Used to configure the way Xray establishes and uses network connections with other servers.
+Configures how Xray establishes and uses network connections to other servers.

 > stats: [StatsObject](./stats.md)

-Used to configure traffic data statistics.
+Configures traffic statistics.

 > reverse: [ReverseObject](./reverse.md)

-Reverse proxy.
-You can forward server-side traffic to the client, that is, reverse traffic forwarding.
+Configures the built-in reverse proxy.
+You can forward server traffic to the client, effectively achieving reverse proxying.

 > fakedns: [FakeDnsObject](./fakedns.md)

 FakeDNS configuration.
-It can be used with transparent proxy to obtain the actual domain name.
+Can be used with a transparent proxy to obtain the actual domains.

 > metrics: [metricsObject](./metrics.md)